-Funding - The Enacted State Budget provides investment towards California's Master Plan on Aging goals.
-While the current State Budget included new state dollars for Nutrition and Information & Assistance, no State funds have been provided for Case Management and Visiting supportive services since FY 2008-09.
-The Alameda County Social Services Agency proposes State FY 2022-23 funding for supportive services, case management, and visiting programs to improve health equity among older adults.
+Funding - The Governor's FY 2022-23 May Revise includes ongoing funding towards the Master Plan on Aging.
+While the current two-year State Budget included new state dollars for Nutrition and Information & Assistance, no State funds have been provided for Case Management and Visiting supportive services since FY08-09.
+Alameda County SSA proposes State FY 2022-23 funding for supportive services, case management, and visiting programs to improve health equity among older adults.